fubark/cyber/docs/docs.md

 ### Expand type template.
 When the template is invoked with compile-time argument(s), a specialized version of the type is generated.

 Invoking a template requires a `#` before the call arguments.
-This indicates that the arguments are compile-time arguments.
+This indicates that they are compile-time arguments.
 In this example, `String` can be used as an argument since it satisfies the `type` parameter constraint:
 ```cy
 var a MyContainer#(String) = [id: 123, value: 'abc']
 print a.get()      -- Prints 'abc'